wmkhoo/taintgrind/README.md

 Taintgrind is based on [Valgrind](http://valgrind.org)'s MemCheck and [Flayer](http://code.google.com/p/flayer/).

 Taintgrind borrows the bit-precise shadow memory from MemCheck and only propagates explicit data flow.
 This means that Taintgrind will not propagate taint in control structures such as if-else, for-loops and while-loops.
 Taintgrind will also not propagate taint in dereferenced tainted pointers.
+For more information, see [Control-flow and Pointer tainting](https://github.com/wmkhoo/taintgrind/wiki/Control-flow-and-Pointer-tainting).

 Taintgrind has been used in [SOAAP](https://github.com/CTSRD-SOAAP/) and [Secretgrind](https://github.com/lmrs2/secretgrind).